-Where a single AMSS installation is proposed as the main propulsion and steering, it will be subject to the special consideration by the Register.
+Where AMSS is intended for main propulsion and steering of a ship, the technical substantiation shall be submitted to the Register for review.

 - 7.1.3 The type and structure of main AMSS shall be selected during ship design considering the ship purpose and area of navigation, as well as operational peculiarities. - 7.1.4 The requirements for installation of AMSS machinery and equipment, materials and welding are given in 1.3, 2.4, 4.4. - 7.1.5 For AMSS intended for the main propulsion and for the dynamic positioning, size and materials of shafts, couplings, connection bolts, propellers, gearing as well as electrical equipment shall meet the requirements of relevant parts and sections of the Rules.